vaibhavsagar/website/drafts/minimal-perfect-hashing.md

 #### Populating the bitvector

-The approach is roughly as follows:
+The approach described in the paper involves using an auxiliary bitvector $C$ to keep track of collisions:

 1. Initialise two bitvectors $B$ and $C$ with $0$s
 1. When setting an index $i$:
     1. If $B[i] \equiv 0$ and $C[i] \equiv 0$ then set $B[i] = 1$
     1. If $B[i] \equiv 1$ then set $B[i] = 0$ and $C[i] = 1$
     1. If $B[i] \equiv 0$ and $C[i] \equiv 1$ then do nothing

-$B$ is the bitarray we use for the hash function and $C$ is only used to track collisions.

 ### Lookup